Check network details

-In order to maintain a secure and reliable scientific infrastructure for its users, JASMIN restricts login access by maintaining a "whitelist" of network domains which are allowed to make SSH connections to the JASMIN login gateways and data transfer servers.
+In order to maintain a secure and reliable scientific infrastructure for its users, JASMIN restricts login access by maintaining an "allow list" of network domains that are allowed to make SSH connections to the JASMIN login gateways and data transfer servers.

 All .ac.uk network domains (i.e. UK universities and "academic" institutions) are already registered.

-If your institution's network domain is not .ac.uk, please request for it to be added to the whitelist by contacting the CEDA Helpdesk, after reading the information in the following section about forward and reverse DNS lookup.
+If your institution's network domain is not .ac.uk, please request for it to be added to the allow list by contacting the JASMIN Helpdesk, after reading the information in the following section about forward and reverse DNS lookup.